White-tailed Deer Management Program

 - A tree stand and access devices are permitted to remain in a tree for the duration of the Morris County Park Commission hunting season in that specific park location.
 No stand or access devices shall be placed in a tree for more than two weeks before the season begins, nor shall a stand or access devices remain in a tree for more than two weeks after the last day of hunting in the park indicated on the hunter’s access permit or after the revocation of a hunter’s access permit.

-- A hunter may leave only one tree stand in a Park for which they have an access permit.
+- A hunter may leave only one tree stand in a Park for which they have an access permit even if the hunter holds both a firearm and bow permit for the same Park.
 A hunter may use additional hang-on, climbing, or ladder tree stands and access devices in that Park, but they must be removed on a daily basis.

 - Access to and from a tree stand is limited to commercially manufactured screw-in steps, strap-on steps, or climbing sticks.
 Tree gaff climbers, spikes, and nail-on steps are not permitted.
 A hunter must adhere to the manufacturer’s safety recommendations when using a tree stand and its safety devices.